Principled Evaluation with Human Labels: One Rater at a Time and Rater Equivalence: Proof of Running Times for Empirical Power Curve Computation

+All the common scoring functions such as agreement, F1, Pearson correlation, and cross-entropy, require $O(n)$ running time.
+Computing the majority vote of the evaluation panel takes time $O(k_e)$.
+The running time for the combiner depends on the combiner.

-For example, the running time of the frequency combiner, which just averages $k$ ratings, is $O(k)$.
-Since we always have $k<K$, the total running time for computing the power curve with the frequency combiner is $O(K^2 |I|)$.
+For example, the running time of the frequency combiner, which just averages $k_b$ values on each of $n$ items is $O(n k_b)$.
+Since we always have $k_b<k_w$ and $k_e<k_w$, the total running time for computing a power score with the frequency combiner is $O(n) + O(k_e) + O(n k_b) = O(n k_w)$.
+The total running time for computing the full power curve for all $k_b$ values, with the frequency combiner, is $O(n k_w^2)$.

-The implementation of the Anonymous Bayesian Combiner is more complicated.
-In executing Algorithm~\ref{alg:abc_predictor}, each invocation of \textsc{ProbabilityOneItem} requires looping through the item's labels in order to compute counts on line 2, plus $O(K)$ time to compute line 5 using approximations, so the running time is $O(K)$.
-Each invocation of \textsc{SumOfProbabilities} loops through all the items, invoking \textsc{ProbabilityOneItem} each time for a total running time of $O(|I|K)$.
-Thus, with an unoptimized implementation of the Anonymous Bayesian Combiner, the total running time for computing a power curve is $O(K^2|I|^2)$.

-In practice, $|I|$ may be large (e.g. 1000 or more).
-Therefore, the above procedure will be slow.
-To reduce total running time, we optimize the implementation of the Anonymous Bayesian Combiner through memoization, looking up previously computed values rather than recomputing when an algorithm is invoked with the same inputs.

-First, we memoize computed counts $\vec{w}_i(l)$ for items (line 2 of \textsc{ProbabilityOneItem}).
-The total number of items that need such counts is $|I|$ and thus the total cost of all executions of line 2 is $O(|I|K)$.
-This is of lower order than the cost of some other operations, so we need not account for it separately.
-The remaining cost of each invocation of \textsc{ProbabilityOneItem} is only $O(|\La|)$.
-Thus, for each invocation of $\textsc{SumOfProfabilities}$, the time spent outside of computing or looking up label counts is $O(|I||\La|)$.

-Second, we also memoize the results of computing \textsc{ProbabilityOneItem}.
-The reason Algorithm~\ref{alg:jointdist} invokes $\textsc{SumOfProbabilities}$ on the entire matrix W and then subtracts out the probability for the excluded item is so that all invocations of \textsc{SumOfProbabilities} will have the same matrix W, rather than a reduced one.
-The only thing that varies between invocations is the label counts $\vec{y}(l)$.
-The maximum number of distinct invocations of \textsc{SumOfProbabilities}, then, is $K^{|\La|}$. $|\La|$ may be as small as two (binary labels), and thus the number of distinct invocations may be considerably less than the total number of invocations, which is $O(K|I|)$.
-With these optimizations, the total running time is $O(K^{|\La|}|I||\La|)$ or $O(K |I|^2|\La|)$, whichever is smaller. \Halmos \endproof